-- The most common type, haemophilus influenzae type b (Hib disease), causes 95% of serious haemophilus influenzae disease.
+• The most common type is haemophilus influenzae type b (Hib disease).

-- Haemophilus influenzae bacteria is easily spread from person to person through direct contact or by sneezing and coughing.
+• The bacteria is easily spread through direct contact or by sneezing and coughing.

-- Haemophilus influenzae causes infections that range from mild ear infections to serious bloodstream infections or meningitis.
-It doesn't cause influenza (the flu).
+• Haemophilus influenzae causes infections ranging from mild ear infections to serious bloodstream infections or meningitis, but not influenza (the flu).

 Haemophilus influenzae bacteria live in the nose and throat of most healthy people without causing illness.
 The bacteria are easily passed from person to person by coughing, sneezing and close contact.
 Not everyone who catches or carries the bacteria gets sick.
 If the bacteria get into other parts of your body, it can cause infection.